pentandra/lifepreserver/items/static/blog/putting-the-pieces-together/index.md

 above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
+Obviously, this is not what we have in mind.
 The difference is that we are not <span lang="es">conquistadores</span> and we are not trying to create an [<span lang="es">encomienda</span>][encomienda] system[^citizen_science] here!
+In fact, the struggles and inequities of the current system are the very things from which we are trying to get away.
+I think there's a lesson from history here from which we should learn---and things we should not repeat.
-In fact what we want is just the opposite.
-I think there is stuff here from history from which we should learn, and not repeat, and opportunities exist to try to do things a different way.
-We have a groundbreaking opportunity here, and it is critical that we do it right.
+Groundbreaking opportunities exist to try to do things a different way.
+We have a chance to do something good here, and it is critical that we do it right.

 <span class="newthought">I want to put forward here an alternative
 approach</span> to explaining where I think we are right now by comparing our